Berke-Ates/MLIR-DaCe-Eval/LULESH/README.md

 - `normal_output.txt` contains the output of a regular run
 - `lulesh_driver.cpp` is a modified LULESH benchmark, which uses external functions provided the `-DUSE_EXTERNAL_<function>` flag
-- `calcs.cpp` contains the extracted calc functions in their unaltered state (just for reference)
+- `CalcVolumeForceForElems.cpp` is the altered main calculating function
 - `ext/` contains all the functions in their altered form (the main calculating function is: `ext/CalcVolumeForceForElems`)
 - `run.sh ext/<function>.cpp` compiles the provided function using Polygeist,